noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_03_PoSS_Specs_1.1.md

 PoSS Module Specifications (x/noorsignal) — Version 1.1
 0. Scope of this document

-This document describes the current specifications of the PoSS module (x/noorsignal) as implemented in the Noorchain Core (Cosmos SDK v0.46.11 + Ethermint v0.22.0).
+This document describes the current specifications of the PoSS module (x/noorsignal) as implemented in the Noorchain Core (Cosmos SDK v0.50.x + Evmos (EVM) v0.22.0).

 It focuses on: